Find Affordable College Courses

 Oklahoma City, OK

-A rank of #5 on this year’s list means Oklahoma City University is a great place for business/managerial economics students working on their bachelor’s degree.
-Located in the city of Oklahoma City, OCU is a private not-for-profit school with a small student population.
+Out of the 26 schools in the Southwest Region that were part of this year’s ranking, Oklahoma City University landed the # 5 spot on the list.
+Located in the city of Oklahoma City, OCU is a private not-for-profit college with a small student population.

 Read More…

 The University of Texas of the Permian Basin ranked #7 on this year’s Best Managerial Economics Bachelor’s Degree Schools in the Southwest Region list.
-Located in the city of Odessa, UT Permian Basin is a public college with a moderately-sized student population.
+Located in the medium-sized city of Odessa, UT Permian Basin is a public college with a medium-sized student population.

 #8